abolfazl6678/Manufacturing-Defect-Detection-DeepLearning-CNN/README.md

   - Deep Learning - Convolutional Neural Networks (CNN)
 ---

-## Dataset & Variables???
+## Dataset ???
-The mode is built based on dataset provided in Kaggle (see Acknowledgments section please).
-It consists of two

-Each dataset contains labeled images of **good** and **defective** products, ideal for training CNNs.

-The dataset was provided in Kaggle (see Acknowledgments section) and includes detailed of retail store inventory as a table named **retail_store_inventory** with below varaibles.
+- The dataset contains 7,348 images labeled as defective or non-defective.
+- All images are top-view photographs of submersible pump impellers, manufactured by casting.
+- Images are 300×300 pixels, grayscale, with data augmentation already applied.
+-  The dataset is organized into two main folders: `training` and `testing`.
+Each folder contains two subfolders: `ok_front` (non-defective) and `def_front` (defective).
 ---

 ## Model Approach ??